ibrahimtoru/ibrahimtoru/README.md

-- 👋 Hi, I’m @ibrahim
+- 👋 Hi, I’m Ibrahim
-- 👀 I’m interested in web development
+- 👀 I’m a web developer
-- 🌱 I’m currently learning Nextjs with Typescript
+- 🌱 I’m currently working on an ecommerce project
 - 💞️ I’m looking to collaborate on Mern stack projects
-- 📫 How to reach me ibrahimtoru@gmail.com
+- 📫 you can reach me at ibrahimtoru@gmail.com

 <!---
 ibrahimtoru/ibrahimtoru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.